Bobby Gough: Colchester United

 Bobby Roberts's Colchester United lost their third tier status at the end of 1975–76, despite Gough scoring five goals in 22 games during the second half of the season.
-Colchester won promotion of the Fourth Division in third-place in 1976–77, with Gough scoring nineteen goals in 52 games – five short of strike partner Colin Garwood.
-The U's consolidated their Third Division status with an eighth-place finish in 1977–78, and Gough finished as the club's top-scorer with seventeen goals in 51 games.
-Garwood's tally of thirteen strikes meant the pair combined to bring the U's thirty goals over the course of the campaign.
+Colchester won promotion out of the Fourth Division in third-place in 1976–77, with Gough scoring 19 goals in 52 games – five short of strike partner Colin Garwood.
+The U's consolidated their Third Division status with an eighth-place finish in 1977–78.
+Gough finished as the club's top-scorer with 17 goals in 51 games.
+Garwood's tally of 13 strikes meant the pair combined to bring the U's thirty goals throughout the campaign.

-United went on to finish seventh in 1978–79, and Gough was once again the club's top-scorer with 22 goals in fifty appearances.
-In the FA Cup, he scored a hat-trick against Oxford United, two against Leatherhead and the winning goal against Newport County to bring Colchester a Fifth Round tie with Manchester United – which the "Red Devils" won 1–0.
+United finished seventh in 1978–79, and Gough was again the club's top-scorer with 22 goals in fifty appearances.
+In the FA Cup, he scored a hat-trick against Oxford United, two against Leatherhead and the winning goal against Newport County to bring Colchester a fifth round tie with Manchester United – which the "Red Devils" won 1–0.

-Colchester finished fifth in 1979–80, Gough scored twelve goals in 32 games, some six behind strike partner Trevor Lee.
+Colchester finished fifth in 1979–80; Gough scored twelve goals in 32 games, some six behind strike partner Trevor Lee.
 The club suffered relegation at the end of the 1980–81 campaign after finishing two points below the safety of Walsall.
-Gough spent much of the season out of the first team, and made just eighteen appearances, scoring five goals, as Kevin Bremner was preferred to partner Lee up front.
-Gough left the club for Hendon at the end of the campaign, having scored a total of 80 goals (65 in the league) in 232 games (196 in the league).
+Gough spent much of the season out of the first-team, and made just 18 appearances, scoring five goals, as Kevin Bremner was preferred to partner Lee up front.
+Gough sustained an ankle injury and left the club for Hendon at the end of the campaign, having scored a total of 80 goals (65 in the league) in 232 games (196 in the league).

 Later career

-Gough later turned out for non-league sides Hendon (Isthmian League Premier Division) and Chelmsford City.
+Gough later turned out for non-League side Hendon (Isthmian League Premier Division) and Chelmsford City.

-Post-retirement
+Later life

-After hanging up his boots, Gough worked as a builder in Essex.
+After hanging up his boots, Gough worked as a sports master at a college, bought a public house, then a restaurant, and worked builder in Essex.
+He also coached at former club Colchester United.
+His son, John, was signed to Colchester United and played cricket for Essex County Cricket Club.